mdrafee03/100DaysOfCode-coding-interview-preparation/LearningJava/OOPs.md

 - All the instances of the class share the states and behavior

 ### Intializing an object
 new operator instantiates a class by allocating memory to it and returning the reference to that memory.
 It also invokes the class constructor.
 Class constructors are recognized as it will have same name as class name.
-All classes hae at least one constructor.
+All classes have at least one constructor.
 If a class doesn't explicitly declare any, Java automatically provides no argument constructor called default constructor

 ### Anonymous objects
 Objects are instantiated but not stored in a variable is called anonymous object.